Configuring Jarl

 Ignore some rules by default.

-This has the same capabilities as --ignore-rules, so it is possible to pass rule names and names of groups of rules:
+This has the same capabilities as --ignore, so it is possible to pass rule names and names of groups of rules:

 [lint]